 It was an interesting concept: adult women and some men (you know I mean YOU, Cameron) packing their personal effects and making sure to include a doll among the unmentionables.
 As a matter of fact, the travel doll might have been the most “unmentionable” item of all.

 I envision a more G-rated version of the classic Austin Powers airport scene.
-You know, the one where the super spy is detained by anaustinpowers1 overeager customs agent who relentlessly interrogates him about the embarrassing Swedish penis pump found in his luggage.
+You know, the one where the super spy is detained by an overeager customs agent who relentlessly interrogates him about the embarrassing Swedish penis pump found in his luggage.
 (Austin denies knowledge of the tool, even though he has been caught red-handed with a personal endorsement on the side of the very box!)

 I kind of cringe when I imagine being asked by Homeland Security why there is a lifelike baby doll or a haute couture fashion maven swaddled beneath my pantyhose. (“Um, I don’t like to sleep alone?” or “I am trying to get a Travelocity Gnome thing going on a smaller scale.”)